Natural Remedies for a Stuffy Nose so you Can Breathe at Night

 How to Sleep with a Stuffy Nose Using Acupressure

 I actually learned about this from my chiropractor.
-I had came in for an adjustment on a day when I had a cold.
+I had came in for an adjustment on a day and I had a cold.
 I was laying there on the table face down barely able to talk and struggling to breathe.
 When he flipped me over I guess I looked blue or something, because he started putting pressure on different spots on my face.

 What the heck, dude?!

-Sinus Acupressure Points
+Sinus Acupressure Points for Nasal Congestion

 Hold each of these points with firm pressure for two to four minutes at a time.
 Repeat as often as necessary.